wilmix5/AJDollar/README.md

 20. It  also   function like  servlet   and  jsp.

-21. Used  to construct   remote  software  and  remote  JDollarapplication(Terminal  JDollarapplication).
+21. Used  to construct   remote  software  and  remote  WEBapplication(Terminal  JDollarapplication).

 21. It  comes  with  JWEJ$   Editor.